 “The prayer of a righteous person is powerful and effective” (James 5:16).
 Prayers to St. Joseph must be very powerful and effective.
-The Catholic Church considers him to the Protector of the Universal Church.
+The Catholic Church considers him to be the Protector of the Universal Church.
 He is also known as the “Terror of Demons” and the patron of fathers and families.
 How could we not call on him?

 Apparitions of St. Joseph

 There are two-Church approved apparitions in which Joseph appeared: Knock, Ireland, in 1879 and Our Lady of Fatima in 1917.
-In Knock, on the evening of August 21, fifteen people witnessed a vision of the Blessed Mother wearing a golden crown, St. John wearing a bishop’s mitre and holding a Bible, and St. Joseph with a gray beard and robed in white.
+In Knock, on the evening of Aug.
+21, 15 people witnessed a vision of the Blessed Mother wearing a golden crown, St. John wearing a bishop’s mitre and holding a Bible, and St. Joseph with a gray beard and robed in white.
 An altar was behind them with a cross and a lamb on it.

 On Oct.
 13, during the final vision in Fatima, St. Joseph appeared holding the Baby Jesus.
 Sister Lucia recounted: “When Our Lady disappeared in the immense distance of the sky, next to the sun we saw St. Joseph holding the Child Jesus and Our Lady dressed in white with a blue mantle.
 St. Joseph and the Child seemed to be blessing the world, making the Sign of the Cross.”

 St. Joseph’s protection must be great indeed for God to make him the protector of the Holy Family.
 With families today under attack in so many ways, we should call on him often throughout the day.